How to Calculate Autocorrelation in Excel (2 Ways)

 Steps:

-Firstly, we need to calculate the total number of months for determining the time series of the sales values.
+• To calculate the total number of months to determine the time series of the sales values.

 =COUNTA(B4:B12)